ArtBlocks/legacy-alertbot/README.md

     ```shell
     docker compose -f docker-compose.base.yml -f docker-compose.remote.yml up
     ```

-    > Note: If you experience permissions errors, ensure you docker is properly logged in by filling out and running the template script in `/scripts/docker_login_to_ecs.template.sh`.

 6. Don't forget to switch back to your normal docker context. e.g.: